piyush-24/Jus-Talk/README.md

 Hoisted Link : https://jus-talk.netlify.app/

-Multiple usernames can be used, presenlty there are 3 members in the group.
+Multiple usernames can be used, presently there are 3 members in the group.
 Backend is hosted by https://chatengine.io

 1. username : kishor                  Pass : 123123